harlyq/aframe-sprite-particles-component/README.md

 ## Limitations

+To toggle **enable**, the attribute must appear in the component at creation time.
+It it is left out and then added at a later stage, the first transition from enabled to disabled will kill the wrong particles.

 Both radial and non-radial values are applied to each particle.
 So a particle's position will be the sum of the **position** and **radialPosition**, similarly for velocity and acceleration.